A Millennium Project initiated by the Friends of Leatherhead Parish Church,

 1998 The Friends and Leatherhead Royal British Legion

-In 1998, the Friends of Leatherhead Parish Church and Leatherhead RBL appealed for the names of any who appeared to be missing from the town's war memorials.
-At the time this was thought likely to involve the inter-war 'policing' actions and the post war conflicts, notably Korea, Malaya, Cyprus, Indonesia, Aden, The Falklands, The Gulf, and possibly other active service casualties such as on UN peacekeeping or Northern Ireland duties.
+The Friends of Leatherhead Parish Church and Leatherhead RBL appealed for the names of any who appeared to be missing from the town's war memorials.
+At the time this was thought likely to involve the inter-war 'policing' actions and the post-war conflicts, notably Korea, Malaya, Cyprus, Indonesia, Aden, The Falklands, The Gulf, and possibly other active service casualties such as on UN peacekeeping or Northern Ireland duties.

 1999 Ian Whitlock in the Leatherhead Advertiser

-In February 1999, the Leatherhead Advertiser began a series of articles based on research by a local military historian, Ian Whitlock.
+In February 1999, the Leatherhead Advertiser began a series of articles based on research by a local WWI specialist, Ian Whitlock.
 Working from a recently issued database of the WWI dead, drawn from publications that listed them, he found some names of men born or resident in Leatherhead that were apparently missing from the Town War Memorial.
-Ian generously accepted an invitation from the Frank Haslam of the Friends to work together on further research.
-We have been working together with local churches and interest groups.
+Ian generously accepted an invitation from Frank Haslam of the Friends to work together alongside local churches and interest groups on further research.

 2009 Leatherhead and District Local History Society Local War Memorials Project

-Frank Haslam, who was also website editor for L&D LHS, set up the Local War Memorials Project with the Society, in order to create websites similar to that for Leatherhead for neighbouring villages.
-Where possible this is done with the help of local socieities.
+Frank Haslam, who was then website editor for L&DLHS, set up the Local War Memorials Project with the Society, in order to create websites similar to Leatherhead's for neighbouring villages.
+Where possible this is done with the help of local history societies.
 These include Ashtead, Box Hill, Effingham, Fetcham, Great Bookham, Little Bookham, Mickleham and Oxshott.
 Some now have their own war memorial websites.

-The Town War Memorial has been used as a place of shelter by visitors to Leatherhead.
-On occasion some have been abusive to those visiting the Memorial and there have been litter problems - and worse.
+The Town War Memorial had been used as a place of shelter by some visitors to Leatherhead.
+On occasion some had been abusive to those visiting the Memorial and there had been litter problems - and worse.
 It was decided some years ago that the memorial gates would be kept locked.
 Some would say it is a sad commentary on our times.

-As a concession, there is a notice on the memorial gates with a phone number to call for an appointment to view it.
-The council say that they prefer that their representative will arrive and open the memorial for the visitor and then return later to lock it when the visitor leaves.
-The council have refused to consider opening the memorial even for a single day of the week.
+As a concession, a notice appeared on the Memorial gates with a phone number to call for an appointment to view the Memorial.
+The council said that they preferred that their representative would arrive and open the Memorial for visitors and then return later to lock it when the visitors had gone.
+They refused to consider opening the Memorial a single day of the week.
 A different arrangement now applies:

-The Help Shop referred to in the notice is now in the Library in Church Street
+The Help Shop referred to in the notice is now in the Library in Church Street.